 Having a presence on social media these days is a given.
 SMEs, large corporates and big brands, mom-and-pop shops down the street, B2B and B2C alike are building social followers, one ‘Like’ or ‘Follow’ at a time.
 While it’s a nice pat on the back to boast about a 467% increase in social reach last month, how is that contributing to the bottom line?
 Social media followers are one thing but paying customers are the ultimate objective.
 So how do we go about converting those followers into marketing leads?
-Glad you asked – here are 6 tips on social media lead generation.
+Glad you asked – here are 6 Social Media Marketing tips for lead generation.

 DO Share Engaging Content